CharrierTim/ascon-verilog/docs/source/files/ascon.rst

    S_i \leftarrow SBOX(S_i) \quad \forall i \in \{0, 1, 2, 3, 4\}

-It applies the S-box to each of the 64-bit words in the state, in column-wise fashion.
+In this case, the state S can be interpreted as an array of 64 columns, where each column consists of 5 bits processed through the S-box.

 Here is the definition of the S-box lookup table: